WorseCompanies/WorseCompanies/README.md

 - Markdown

 # How will it work ?
-All the articles will be stored as markdown in particular folders in [Wrose company articles](https://github.com/WorseCompanies/worse-companies-articles)
+All the articles will be stored as markdown in particular folders in [Worse company articles](https://github.com/WorseCompanies/worse-companies-articles)

 For example **Got fired at Fkbook** will be `Fkbook\How I got fired for raising my voice\` The directory will have a `README.md` with images as proof respect to their post.